bwhmather/python-validation/README.rst

         :param int int_arg:
             A non-optional integer.
 Must be between one and ten.
         :param dict dict_arg:
-            A dictionary containing an integer id, and a floating point amount.
+            A dictionary containing an integer ID, and a floating point amount.
         :param str unicode_arg:
             An optional string.
         """